rabumaabraham/REST-API-with-Express.js/README.md

-echo "# Todo API - Express.js
+# Todo API - Express.js

 A simple RESTful API built with **Node.js** and **Express.js** to manage a to-do list.
 It allows you to **create**, **read**, **update**, and **delete** to-do items.